 Elevated Toilet Seat: This device is attached to your toilet seat to elevate its height.

-Long-Handled Shoe Horn: This shoe horn is attached to long stick and allows you to put on your shoes while sitting or standing.
+Long-Handled Shoe Horn: This shoe horn is attached to a long stick and allows you to put on your shoes while sitting or standing.

 Walking with Crutches